Art Olivier: Views

 Olivier ran uncontested for governor in the 2006 Libertarian primary.
 He received 114,329 votes (1.3%) in his loss to incumbent Arnold Schwarzenegger in the general election.
 Olivier criticized Governor Schwarzenegger for passing a budget that was “30% larger than the one that got Governor Gray Davis recalled just three years ago.”
 Olivier's main earned media was talk radio, advertising his opposition to illegal immigration.
-Libertarians disagree on illegal immigration, but Olivier was one who favored having the government build a wall on the border and cut off all tax-funded programs to illegals.
+Olivier favored having the government build a wall on the border and cut off all tax-funded programs to illegal immigrants.

+Campaigns

+2000 Libertarian vice presidential nominee

+On July 4, 2000, Olivier was chosen as the Libertarian Party's vice presidential nominee for the 2000 Presidential Election.
+He beat Steve Kubby on the second ballot.
+He ran with Harry Browne.
+They got 5th place and 384,431 votes.

+2006 California gubernatorial campaign

+In the 2006 California gubernatorial election, Olivier ran against Arnold Schwarzenegger and Phil Angelides.
+He said he appeared on more talk radio shows than all other candidates combined.
+Olivier finished in 4th place.
+He got around 1% of the vote.

+2024 Libertarian presidential campaign

+Olivier ran for president in the 2024 Libertarian Party primaries.
+He earned 5 votes in the primaries.

+In the first round of voting in the 2024 Libertarian National Convention, Olivier got 4 delegate votes.
+He was eliminated in the first round.
+The nomination eventually went to Chase Oliver.

 Operation Terror

 Olivier is supportive of the 9/11 truth movement.
 In 2012, he wrote and produced the thriller film Operation Terror, which depicted a fictionalized version of the September 11 attacks in New York City, 2001.
 The movie's plot centered on a group of American government insiders that organized and assembled a group of people to attack the World Trade Center and the Pentagon.
 In writing Operation Terror, Olivier used dialogue taken from transcripts of the investigation by the 9/11 Commission and based the film's characters on real-life players in the 9/11 attack.

 The film premiered on September 11, 2012, in Los Angeles, and received the Honorable Mention Award at the International Film Festival for Peace, Inspiration and Equality and won the Genre Film: Thriller award at the International Movie Awards.
 The film's director, Paul Cross, was also nominated for Best Director at the Fajr International Film Festival.